 There are lots of variations to kulfi, you could add some almonds, saffron or even mango (fresh or frozen).
 I like to keep it simple and go the conventional way.

-Go ahead and make this super easy kulfi with condensed milk and evaporated milk today!
+Go ahead and make this super easy kulfi recipe with condensed milk and evaporated milk at home today!
 You won’t regret it.
 Let me know if you think it’s restaurant quality as well!

 Kulfi is a popular Indian cream popsicle.
 This easy version is made with evaporated milk, condensed milk and pistachios and ready in 5 minutes!
 Make restaurant quality Kulfi today.